-- Authors may upload their accepted manuscript PDF ("a post-print*") to institutional and/or centrally organized repositories (including SSRN), but must stipulate that public availability be delayed until 12 months after first online publication in the journal.
+Authors may upload their accepted manuscript PDF to an institutional and/or centrally organized repository, provided that public availability is delayed until 12 months after first online publication in the journal.

-- When uploading an accepted manuscript to a repository, authors should include a credit line (see last bullet point below) and a link to the final published version of the article.
-This will guarantee that the definitive version is readily available to those accessing your article from public repositories, and means that your article is more likely to be cited correctly.
+When uploading an accepted manuscript to a repository, authors should include the following acknowledgment as well as a link to the version of record.
+This will guarantee that the version of record is readily available to those accessing the article from public repositories, and means that the article is more likely to be cited correctly.

-This is a pre-copy-editing, author-produced PDF of an article accepted for publication in the European Journal of International Law following peer review.
-The definitive publisher-authenticated version [insert complete citation information here] is available online at: xxxxxxx [insert URL that the author will receive upon publication here].
+This is a pre-copyedited, author-produced PDF of an article accepted for publication in [insert journal title] following peer review.
+The version of record [insert complete citation information here] is available online at: xxxxxxx [insert URL that the author will receive upon publication here].

-EJIL does not permit authors to retain preprints of their accepted articles on publicly-available websites.
-Any preprints should be removed by the author upon publication of their article in EJIL.
+EJIL does not permit authors to retain the original version of their accepted articles on publicly-available websites.
+Any original versions should be removed by the author upon publication of their article in EJIL.

 Once the article is published, a link could be provided to the final authoritative version on the Oxford Journals Web site.

 In case of query please contact Journals Permissions